 And to get there, I must first walk boldly into the wilderness, where God met Moses in a burning bush, where the people of God wandered for forty years, where Jesus fasted and was tempted.
 The wilderness is the space between the promises and the promised land.
 The wilderness is the pain between our shallow desires and our deeper, more real desires.
 We move from loving our own comfort to loving the things God loves.

-Find the rest over at !
-And be sure to check out both and .
+Find the rest over at Amber’s Wild in the Hollows blog!
+And be sure to check out both Amber Haines’s Wild in the Hollow and Jen Pollock Michel's Teach Us To Want: Longing, Ambition, and the Life of Faith .
 They are both worth your time and meditation.